 Example 4: A failure of a generator's Composite Protection System to operate as quickly as intended for an overexcitation condition is a Misoperation.
-This category of Misoperation could result in equipment damage.

 The "Slow Trip - Other Than Fault" conditions cited in the definition are examples only, and do not constitute an all-inclusive list.